hawic2t/hawic2t/README.md

 - 💻: **Motto:** _Cyber security isn't just an industry, it's a way of life._

-- 👩‍🎓: Currently studying a Certificate III in ICT: Cyber security, governance, risk and compliance, ICT consulting, networking, programming (Python) and system admin.
+- 👩‍🎓:Graduated with a Certificate III in ICT: Cyber security, governance, risk and compliance, ICT consulting, networking, programming (Python) and system admin.

 - 🫡: In my free time, I love to continue learning, sharing and growing in the CS community by volunteering as a mentor for Australian Women in Security Network (AWSN), pitching in for cyber events and seminars and meet ups both as an attendee and a guest speaker.
 The latest book or podcast about the latest industry trends or CTF is never too far from my book shelf or laptop.